Geometric descriptions for the polarization for nonparaxial optical fields: a tutorial: Introduction

-Another application where nonparaxial measures of polarization are of interest is fluorescence microscopy, where the nanoparticles in question are not elastic scatterers but fluorescent molecules that behave as sources.
-Therefore, rather than the particle allowing the retrieval of local information about the field, the measured emitted field reveals information about the particle \cite{Foreman2008,Aguet2009,Backlund2012,Backer2015,Zhang2018,Zhang2019,CHIDO}.
+Another application for which nonparaxial measures of polarization are of interest is fluorescence microscopy, where the nanoparticles in question are not elastic scatterers but fluorescent molecules that behave as sources.
+Therefore, rather than the particle allowing the retrieval of local information about the field, the measured emitted field reveals information about the particle \cite{Foreman2008,Aguet2009,Backlund2012,Backer2015,Zhang2018,Zhang2019,CHIDO,Backlund2018,Hulleman2021,Ding2021,Wu2022}.
 In particular, the measured nonparaxial polarization of the field emitted by each fluorophore provides information about its orientation and even whether it is static or ``wobbling''.
-This information is encoded in a $3\times3$ matrix, referred to in this context as the second moment matrix, that is similar to the polarization matrix described in this work even though it is usually assumed to be real, due to the fact that the fluorophores typically emit as linear dipoles.
+This information is encoded in a $3\times3$ matrix, referred to in this context as the second moment matrix, that essentially corresponds to the polarization matrix of the emitted field, but that is usually assumed to be real due to the fact that the fluorophores typically emit as linear dipoles.
 Some of the techniques used in this context seek to recover simultaneously the information of the $3\times3$ correlation matrix for several molecules whose positions are also being estimated.
-Therefore, the measurement is often performed not in the Fourier plane but in the image plane, but after some appropriate filtering within the Fourier plane is performed to encode information about the molecule's orientation (i.e. the polarization of the emitted light) in the shape of the molecules' point spread function \cite{Foreman2008,Aguet2009,Backlund2012,Backer2015,Zhang2018,CHIDO}.
+Therefore, in order to resolve them the measurement is often performed not in the Fourier plane but in the image plane, but after some appropriate filtering within the Fourier plane is performed to encode information about the molecule's orientation (i.e. the polarization of the emitted light) in the shape of the molecules' point spread function \cite{Foreman2008,Aguet2009,Backlund2012,Backer2015,Zhang2018,CHIDO,Hulleman2021,Ding2021,Wu2022}.